AndresMpa/mu-vim/README.md

 ### Native

 > Note
-> If you already know about vim or nvim skip this until next "files" item
+> If you already know about vim or nvim, skip this until next "files" item; this is like a tutorial

 #### Motion